AmeyVijeesh/PersonalWebsite/README.md

 ## Getting Started

-Provide instructions for getting the project up and running on a local machine.
+Clone this repo to run it locally in your machine.
 ### Prerequisites

-List any software, tools, or dependencies that need to be installed before setting up the project.
-For example:
+Try running it with:

-- Node.js (version)
+- Vite
-- npm or yarn (version)
+- npm or yarn (older versions may be supported - I'm not sure)

 ### Installation